Orange County Semi-Truck Accident Lawyers

 - Sideswipes — These accidents commonly occur when drivers change lanes recklessly, drift out of lanes, or fail to check blind spots.

-Knowing the type of collision you were involved in can be helpful when giving your testimony to the police during the investigation.
-Our semi-truck accident lawyers can also use this information as a basis for determining fault.
+Knowing the type of collision you were involved in can help clarify the circumstances of the accident and identify factors that may be relevant to your claim.
+Our semi-truck accident lawyers can also use this information while pursuing an investigation for your claim.

 If you’re unsure about the type of accident you were in, feel free to contact us.
 Our Orange County attorneys will help identify the specific type of semi-truck accident you were involved in based on your description.
 Additionally, we can assist you by checking any available CCTV footage in the area and interviewing witnesses.